-Welcome to the January 2018 Public Comment Version of The Sedona Conference Commentary on Patent Litigation Best Practices: International Trade Commission Section 337 Investigations Chapter, a project of The Sedona Conference Working Group on Patent Litigation Best Practices (WG10).
+Welcome to the final May 2019 version of The Sedona Conference Commentary on Patent Litigation Best Practices: International Trade Commission Section 337 Investigations Chapter, a project of The Sedona Conference Working Group on Patent Litigation Best Practices (WG10).
+This final version of the Commentary supercedes the public comment version published in February 2018.
 This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.